Careers in the MIT Division of Student Life

 Years of Experience:

 Customer service or office experience preferred.
 Strong verbal, interpersonal, and written communication skills and strong customer service orientation is required as is the desire to work in a collaborative environment.
 Have excellent organizational and problem-solving skills and the ability to handle multiple tasks, set priorities, work independently, and work in a fast-paced environment.
-Demonstrate experience with the use of web-based programs including e-mail and Microsoft Office Suite.
+Demonstrate experience with the use of web-based programs including email and Microsoft Office Suite.
 Ability to work in a diverse community and treat all residents, guests, and staff with respect regardless of race, gender, sexual orientation, beliefs, abilities or disabilities, or position or rank within the department.

 Competencies: